LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD April 2022
 * Item 10253: Remove experimental feature to officially switch to new Grid Filtering UX changes
+  * remove OmniBox.tsx and related tests, helpers, etc. (moving the items still in use to GridPanel dir)

 ### version 2.152.1
 *Released*: 11 April 2022